What is Mental Training?

 A hypnotist can help you to overcome disempowering beliefs and to encourage you to become the best version of yourself.
 The only catch is, you have to genuinely want to change for yourself.

 You might have heard about someone who tried hypnosis to quit smoking, only for them to relapse a few months later.
 Oftentimes, this isn’t because the hypnotherapy wasn’t effective, but rather that the smoker truly didn’t want to stop.
 They went for hypnosis because their doctor told them they needed to quit or because their spouse kept nagging them to go, not because they genuinely wanted it for themselves.

 Same thing with success and self-confidence.
 If you genuinely desire self-improvement, then your hypnosis mental training will help you to achieve that.
 You truly have to want it, to be able to accomplish your goals.

 Does mental training actually work?

 The short answer is yes it does, especially when you combine mental with physical training.

 As expected, the group who didn’t practice didn’t improve very much overall.
 However, it was fascinating to see the results of the combined group as compared to the purely physical practice group.
-At the first test, their improvements of the two groups were similar, but by the final test, the combined practice type were putting the best out of all the groups.
+On the first test, the improvements of the two groups were similar, but by the final test, the combined practice type was putting the best out of all the groups.

 (Interestingly enough, while it wasn’t as drastic as the physical or combined practice groups, the group that solely did mental skills practice improved more than the control group, even though they didn’t physically practice putting the ball.)

-That difference between the purely physical and the combined practice groups is significant enough that could be end up being the one point difference between making it to the Olympics and being stopped at the trials.
+That difference between the purely physical and the combined practice groups is significant enough that could end up being the one-point difference between making it to the Olympics and being stopped at the trials.

 The connection between mental health and training.